DEIS-Tools/strategoutil/docs/source/examples/floor-heating.rst

 Floor heating
 =============

-This part of the documentation demonstrates how *strategoutil* is used to perform online control for floor heating in a family house.
+This part of the documentation demonstrates how *STOMPC* is used to perform online control for floor heating in a family house.

 --------------------